Lawrence-tng/Sudoku-Solver/README.md

 # Sudoku-Solver
 Uses backtracking algorithm to solve Sudoku Boards

-Please run Solver.py to start visualizer
+Please run Solver.py and press Spacebar to start the algorithm visualizer